Atomos Shogun CinemaDNG RAW via Canon C300 Mark II Review

 Get the new Atomos firmware at the Atomos Support.

-The BASE LUT I used for the Canon C300 Mark II RAW recordings is avalable for free at our Camera BASE LUT collection.
+The BASE LUT I used for the Canon C300 Mark II RAW recordings is included in our Camera BASE LUT collection.

-Feel free to use our comment section below if something is unclear or we should test.
+Feel free to comment below.
 Thanks and have fun.